danielbh/danielhollcraft.com/ui/src/pages/blog/easy-caching-with-nginx-openresty/index.md

 Another important question to ask is: Will multiple services be making requests to the resource and where is the resource?

-If you already have a reverse proxy or an API gateway in front of the service calls (I HOPE YOU DO) then it might just make sense to add a cache to the "front door" for these service calls to avoid duplication.
+If you already have a reverse proxy or an API gateway in front of the service calls (I HOPE YOU DO) then it might just make sense to add a cache to the "front door" for these service calls to avoid duplicating in memory caches for each service.
 Especially if your team(s) are polyglot!

-Will the latency of requests to an out of process cache negate any perforamce gain that it would give you?
+Will the latency of requests to an out of process cache negate any performance gain that it would give you?

-You need to make sure that if you are caching a request out of process.
-The response time it takes to get that request from the cache might negate caching in the first place, on the flip-side if the 99% percentile response time for the upstream service call is not very long then caching might be a waste of developer time to begin with...
-At that point the main benefit might be having the cache as a fallback for upstream failures.
+The response time it takes to get a cached result from a cache might negate caching in the first place, as it might take longer to get the cached result than from the origin.
+Additionally if the 99% percentile response time for the upstream service call is not very long you could maybe make your SLA without it.
+At that point there are still benefits to the cache, such as a fallback for upstream failures.
 As you will see later, this is a powerful pattern and easy to implement in nginx.

 What if you have many application instances?